What a great trip!

 There aren’t many of our best places in South Carolina and North Carolina that get as much notice as Greenville SC and for good reason.

 Situated in the foothills of the Blue Ridge Mountains of northwestern or “Upstate” South Carolina, Greenville sits firmly within the so-called I-85 “Boom Belt” that runs from Atlanta, GA up to Charlotte NC.

-Greenville SC is more urban and cosmopolitan compared to a lot of best places in this area and offers not only the incredible natural beauty of its southern Appalachian environs but also a pleasant climate, diverse and vibrant economy and strong civic and cultural institutions.
+Greenville is more urban and cosmopolitan compared to a lot of Upstate SC best places in this area.
+And offers not only the incredible natural beauty of its southern Appalachian environs but also a pleasant climate, diverse and vibrant economy and strong civic and cultural institutions.

 For several years now Greenville SC has ranked highly in a number of surveys as one of the best places in the country to retire.

 We really like strolling down Greenville’s tree-lined Main Street taking in all the trendy new restaurants, galleries, small shops and attractive green spaces.